wagtail/wagtail/docs/topics/pages.md

 ```
 ### Parent page / subpage type rules

 These two attributes allow you to control where page types may be used in your site.
-It allows you to define rules like \"blog entries may only be created under a blog index\".
+It allows you to define rules like "blog entries may only be created under a blog index".

 Both take a list of model classes or model names.
 Model names are of the format `app_label.ModelName`.
 If the `app_label` is omitted, the same app is assumed.

 -   `parent_page_types` limits which page types this type can be created under
 -   `subpage_types` limits which page types can be created under this type

-By default, any page type can be created under any page type and it is not necessary to set these attributes if that\'s the desired behaviour.
+By default, any page type can be created under any page type and it is not necessary to set these attributes if that's the desired behaviour.

 Setting `parent_page_types` to an empty list is a good way of preventing a particular page type from being created in the editor interface.